scperkins/EJEHardenberg.github.io/public/resume.md

-I've worked at a number of places, my professional experience includes web development, server maintenance and automated backups, back end systems with Java and Ruby on Rails, front end web site creation and maintenance with PHP and mySQL, as well as exposure to creating Wordpress and Drupal modules.
+I've worked at a number of places, my professional experience includes web development, server maintenance and automated backups, back end systems with Java and Scala, front end web site creation and maintenance with PHP and mySQL, as well as exposure to creating Wordpress and Drupal modules.
 I've used git version control at all of my jobs and am skilled in managing repositories and my command line fu grows daily.